Mapping method of group classification: Equivalence groups and equivalence groupoids

+The class~$\bar{\mathcal P}$ is not normalized since each admissible transformations of~$\bar{\mathcal P}$ satisfies the relation from Proposition~\ref{FP:prop:EquivGroupoidPbar}.
 Even though this condition can be solved for~$U^1$, the result cannot be interpreted in terms of extended generalized equivalence groups of classes of differential equations.
 Recall that parameters of such groups may nonlocally depend on the arbitrary elements of the class in a specific way only.
 In particular, an introduction of virtual arbitrary elements should make the dependence of group elements of the extended arbitrary-element tuple completely local, which is not the case for the class~$\bar{\mathcal P}$.
-A similar example can be found in~\cite{PocheketaPopovych2017}.
+A similar example can be found in~\cite[Proposition~21]{PocheketaPopovych2017}.
 See a correct construction of an extended generalized equivalence group, e.g., in~\cite[Section~9]{OpanasenkoBihloPopovych2017}.
 At the same time, it is easy to compute the usual equivalence group of the class~$\bar{\mathcal P}$, splitting the above classifying condition and the equation for $U^0/U^1$ with respect to~$\vartheta$.

 \begin{proposition} The usual equivalence group of the class~$\bar{\mathcal P}$ is constituted by the point transformations of the form

 where $T$ and $X$ are arbitrary smooth functions of their arguments with~$T_tX_x\ne0$, and $c$ is an arbitrary nonzero constant. \end{proposition}